fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/endpoints.md

 Endpoints do not currently require any authorization.

-The USASpending API is in V2.
-V1 endpoints are currently DEPRECIATED.

 ### Status Codes <a name="status-codes"></a>
 In general, status codes returned are as follows: